Kavishika-Kahandawala/PixelPulse/README.md

+:warning: <i>This project is no longer maintained.
+Due to changes in dependencies, this project is not compatible with the latest versions of Next.js and has been archived.
+Feel free to fork and adapt it if you find it useful :) </i>

 # PixelPulse

 This is a replication of the popular Dribbble website, which is a social platform for designers to share their work and get feedback from others.
 This clone application allows users to create an account, upload their designs, and browse other users' designs.<br/>